Capital gains tax

 Exceptions to the CGT rates

-The rates of CGT are generally 10% and 20%.
-However 18% and 24% rates apply for carried interest and for chargeable gains on residential property that does not qualify for private residence relief.
+The rates of CGT are generally 10%/18% and 20%/24% depending on when the asset was disposed of in 2024/25.
+However 18% and 28% rates apply for carried interest and 18% and 24% for chargeable gains on residential property that does not qualify for private residence relief throughout 2024/25.
+For 2025/25 the rate applying for all disposals of carried interest will be 32%.

 Other more complex areas